-Participating schools will bring a group of around 10 students to one of our IOP Science Ambassador training days.
+Participating schools will also bring a group of around 10 students to one of our IOP Science Ambassador training days.
 Students will learn how to deliver a range of science demos and activities, as well as taking part in a session on presentation skills.
-We will also provide teaching materials for a set of workshops designed to develop confidence and resilience, for you to run with your students in preparation for the day.

 We need volunteers with a science background to act as mentors to students during training days.
 You’ll be showing them how to run demos and activities and explaining the science.
-Get in touch with project manager Jessica Rowson to find out more.
+Interested in volunteering?
+Get in touch with the relevant contact below to find out more.

 If you have a space, whether it is a hall or a few large classrooms, and want to contribute to improving student’s confidence and perceptions of science, please contact us.